marcelotduarte/cx_Freeze/doc/src/faq.rst

 Freezing for other platforms
 ----------------------------

-**cx_Freeze** works on Windows, macOS, and Linux, but on each platform, it only makes an executable that runs on that platform.
+:program:`cx_Freeze` works on Windows, macOS, and Linux, but on each platform, it only makes an executable that runs on that platform.
 So if you want to freeze your programs for Windows, freeze it on Windows; if you want to run it on Macs, freeze it on a macOS.

 At a pinch, you can try to make a Windows executable using `Wine
 <https://www.winehq.org/>`_.
-Our experience is that you need to copy some files
+Starting with version 8.0, where
-manually after **cx_Freeze** has run to make the executable work.
-We don't recommend this option.
+:option:`include_msvcr` began using redistributable files, creating executables in Wine is possible with no difference compared to Windows, however using Python is a bit more laborious.

 .. _data_files: